-C.School is a digital learning platform designed to help improve the core competencies and support the professional career development of IBM Communication and Citizenship professionals.
-Through the platform, C.School provides a range of learning modules that teach relevant skills, processes, and tools associated with their roles.
+IBM C.School is a digital learning platform designed to help improve the core competencies and support the career development of IBM Communication & Citizenship professionals.
+Through the platform, C.School provides a range of learning modules that teach relevant skills, processes, and tools associated with their everyday responsibilities.

-Mark Bryant, Jean-François Chenier, Matt Hemsing, Michael Lo, Madeline Peterson
+Jean-François, Mark Bryant, Michael Lo, Madeline Petersen, Matt Hemsing

 In 2018 IBM Initiated C.School, a learning program designed for two teams—IBM Communications & Corporate Citizenship—who share similar goals, roles, and responsibilities.